Service tokens

 - AI assistants and MCP servers

-Hook0 uses Biscuit tokens, a modern cryptographic token format with powerful security properties:
+Hook0 uses Biscuit tokens, a cryptographic token format with these properties:

 Attenuation

-This is particularly useful when sharing tokens with third-party services or temporary workers.
+This is useful when sharing tokens with third-party services or temporary workers.

-- Use attenuation - Always restrict tokens for third-party tools
+- Always restrict tokens before giving them to third-party tools

-- Rotate regularly - Create new tokens and revoke old ones periodically
+- Rotate periodically: create new tokens and revoke old ones

 - Managing Service Tokens - Create, attenuate, and revoke tokens